-Bancorp Treasury Services Ltd Head Office, Level 3, 30 Customs Street, Auckland 09 912 7600 www.bancorp.co.nz the period ended 31 March 2025
+Bancorp Treasury Services Ltd Head Office, Level 3, 30 Customs Street, Auckland 09 912 7600 www.bancorp.co.nz

+Report To: Audit and Risk Committee

+Meeting Date: 13 May 2025

-Subject: Progress Report: Key Performance Indicators for
+Subject: Progress Report: Key Performance Indicators for the period ended 31 March 2025

+Туре: Information Only

-Author(s): Rajeshwari Mahadevappa Graduate Policy Advisor
+Waltomo District Council Author(s): Rajeshwari Mahadevappa Graduate Policy Advisor

-Charmaine Ellery

-Manager Strategy and Policy
+Charmaine Ellery Manager Strategy and Policy

-1.1 The purpose of this business paper is to present Waitomo District Council's delivery performance on non-financials for the 2024/25 financial year for the period ending 31 March 2025 (Quarter 3).

-1.2 A copy of the KPI (Key Performance Indicator) Progress Report is included as an attachment to this business paper.
+- 1.1 The purpose of this business paper is to present Waitomo District Council's delivery performance on non-financials for the 2024/25 financial year for the period ending 31 March 2025 (Quarter 3). - 1.2 A copy of the KPI (Key Performance Indicator) Progress Report is included as an attachment to this business paper.